dinhtanloc/Flower_image_Classification/README.md

 My project is structured into 7 folders:

 - **config**: Contains paths used frequently in this project.
 You can set paths for storing experiment results or configuring model parameters such as experiments or models.

+- **data**: Create a data folder in your project and unzip the zip file from Kaggle inside this folder

 - **libs**: Includes a list of packages imported for this project.